bozsahin/thebench/README.md

 # thebench
-Bench tool for working with Natural Language Monad of Command
+A tool for working with Natural Language Monad of Command

 To use the tool you need: